 - Dr. Linda-Jane Bowden

 Dr Linda-Jane graduated from Murdoch University has spent time working in rural small animal practice with a number of different exotic pets.
+She is one of a handful of vets in Australia to have gained a membership level qualification in the Medicine and Surgery of Unusual Pets from the Australian and New Zealand College of Veterinary Scientists.
 She has now moved back to Perth to pursue her passion for exotic animal medicine further.
 During her studies and recent years of practice she has worked with wildlife in South Africa and travelled to Italy to learn more about exotic animal medicine from world leaders in the field.
 She is enjoying being back in Perth and her Jack Russell “Bandit” and her 2 ferrets “Aeryn” and “Vala” are settling in well.
 Dr Linda-Jane has a passion for ferrets and reptiles but enjoys seeing all exotic pets.

 - Dr. Marianne Morkos